 Finish & patina

 Most pieces of Julia Thompson Jewellery made from either Fairtrade gold, recycled sterling silver or gold vermeil are suitable for day to day wear.
 Many have been given a satin brush finish or a complimentary contrasting finish of high polish and satin brush.
 All satin brushed metals on rings and bangles that are subject to gentle wear will eventually become shinier and display a natural polished effect with time and wear; this is part of its character.
 Earrings and pendants however will remain satinised but are more prone to tarnish.

 Some pieces before they receive a satin brushed finish are given an oxidised patina that either coats the surface of the piece, or highlights any recesses with a blackened appearance.
 If the surface has been oxidised then this layer on the silver will wear off in time, this is part of its character.
-If you would like us to re-oxidise a piece please contact us directly.
-There is a charge of £25 for this service.
+If you would like us to re-oxidise a piece again, please contact us directly.
+There is also a charge of £30 plus postage for this service.